vtrpza/portfolio/README.md

 # portfolio
-portfolio project build with react js and styled-components
+portfolio project built using react.js and styled-components